-This project is subject to the WCO contained in Subtitle 25, Division 2, of the County Code.
-Although the site has a previously approved PPS and TCPI for an industrial project, approved under the 1993 WCO, the current project is substantially different from that approval, as it now includes residential development.
+This application is subject to the WCO contained in Subtitle 25, Division 2, of the County Code.
+Although the site has a previously approved PPS and TCPI for an industrial project, approved under the 1993 WCO, the project proposed with this application is substantially different from that approval, as it now proposes residential development.
 The site is part of an overall TCPI and will be reviewed as part of that plan because the 2010 WCO requirements will not impact the TCP1 review.
 A separate TCP2 will be required with the DET.
-Note 10 on the TCP1 coversheet shall be modified to state that Parcel 12 is subject to the 2010 WCO.
-The woodland conservation threshold for the overall

-Brandywine 301 Industrial Park 182.35-acre property is 15 percent of the net tract area, or 24.55 acres.
+Tree Conservation Plan Note 10 on the TCP1 coversheet should be modified to state that Parcel 12 is subject to the 2010 WCO.
+The woodland conservation threshold for the overall Brandywine 301 Industrial Park 182.35-acre property is 15 percent of the net tract area, or 24.55 acres.
 The total woodland conservation requirement, based on the amount of clearing proposed, is 35.88 acres.
-This requirement is to be satisfied with 16.05 acres of on-site preservation and 19.83 acres of off-site woodland conservation credits.
-Prior to the signature approval of the PPS, the individual parcel worksheet shall be removed, and the overall worksheet shall be reflective of any changes with PPS-2022-003 and the removal of TCP1-023-2020 from the overall TCPI-026-91.
+This requirement is proposed to be satisfied with 16.05 acres of on-site preservation and 19.83 acres of off-site woodland conservation credits.
+Prior to the signature approval of the PPS, the individual parcel worksheet should be removed, and the overall worksheet should be reflective of any changes with PPS-2022-003 and the removal of TCP1-023-2020 from the overall TCPI-026-91.

-Technical revisions to the TCP1 are required and included in the conditions of this approval.
+Technical revisions to the TCP1 are required and included in the conditions recommended in this technical staff report.